jdpclarke/Milestone-Project-3/README.md

 The core problem that CheckMate seeks to resolve is the pervasive inefficiency and disorganisation associated with managing multiple tasks and projects without a centralised, coherent system.
 This can lead to wasted time, duplicated efforts, missed opportunities, and a general lack of clarity on progress.

-CheckMate offers a user-friendly online platform where users can create projects, define tasks within those projects, assign tasks to other users, set priorities and due dates, and track progress through various statuses.
+CheckMate offers a user-friendly online platform where users can create projects, define tasks within those projects, set priorities and due dates, and track progress through various statuses.
 The tool will provide intuitive interfaces for task and project creation, modification (CRUD functionality), and dynamic filtering/sorting options to quickly find relevant information.
 Key features include secure user authentication, distinct project workspaces, and clear visual feedback on task status.
 This approach provides a strategic and accessible alternative to fragmented planning methods.

 CheckMate offers several advantages over current, less integrated methods.
 It provides significant time-saving through centralised management and streamlined workflows.
 The structured approach reduces the risk of missed deadlines and forgotten tasks, ensuring greater reliability and accountability.
 Furthermore, the clear and accessible interface empowers users to better understand their workload and focus on what truly matters.
-For teams, it facilitates seamless collaboration and provides transparent oversight of collective progress, aiding in adherence to project goals.

-The initial scope of CheckMate focuses on providing core task and project management functionalities: user authentication, project creation/management, task CRUD operations (create, read, update, delete), task assignment, due dates, priorities, status tracking, and basic filtering/sorting.
+The initial scope of CheckMate focuses on providing core task and project management functionalities: user authentication, project creation/management, task CRUD operations (create, read, update, delete), due dates, priorities, status tracking, and basic filtering/sorting.
 Acknowledged limitations include the initial focus on fundamental features before expanding to more advanced collaboration tools or integrations.
-Potential future enhancements for CheckMate include advanced reporting and analytics, integration with calendars or communication platforms, recurring tasks, sub-tasks, file attachments, and more granular notification settings for deadlines or changes.
+Potential future enhancements for CheckMate include collaboration with others, advanced reporting and analytics, integration with calendars or communication platforms, recurring tasks, sub-tasks, file attachments, and more granular notification settings for deadlines or changes.

 In summary, CheckMate addresses a significant need by providing a user-friendly and accurate solution for managing tasks and projects.
-By simplifying this process, the tool has the potential to save time, reduce errors, improve focus, and ultimately contribute to the more efficient execution and successful completion of individual and collaborative endeavours.
+By simplifying this process, the tool has the potential to save time, reduce errors, improve focus, and ultimately contribute to the more efficient execution and successful completion of individual endeavours.

 ## 3. User Experience (UX)